GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.5.0.md

 - Took a wild stab at fixing the elf blood bug
 - Removed genetic tag from Endless Lord trait, hopefully will help with some of the weird inheritance bugs
 - Fixed some broken Vizier functionality

-# FINAL TODOS
-- handle making swing scales/ battle of wills character interactions appear/disappear properly
-- test multibirth event is taking
-- test all match options but especially all aeluran options and family
-- update regency mandates description
-   - include the modifier players receive
-- Exclude aeluran vassals from mandate events, or at least your advisor herself
-- clean up debugging decisions
-- matchmaking for ai?
-- if you have open extra slots, request matchmaking?

-CONSIDER RECORDING A VIDEO DEV DIARY FOR THIS PATCH DEMONSTARTING NEW FETAURES!!!!
-- make youtube number go up

-maybe upload both a complete patch review video and sub-segments to youtube separately so you can share segments on redditt

-### IN DEV DIARY explain that although your advisor will do these things like matchmaking, they are currently AI only.
-I will one day make Aeluran Advisor a 100% playable role